Tag: riads

 Riad Laila is a stunning riad with the most beautiful courtyard.

-It is larger than most riads, and the courtyard is full of exquisite plants, including mandarin trees and hibiscus.
+It is larger than most riads, and the pretty garden is full of exotic plants, mandarin trees, and hibiscus.

-The rooftop is well maintained, a great spot for sunbathing or relaxing with a beer or refreshing mint tea and looking at the views over the medina.
+The rooftop is very pretty and a great spot for sunbathing or relaxing with a refreshing mint tea looking at the views over the medina.

-This is the perfect riad for those people who are looking for a more modern, spa like feel to their Morroccan experience.
+Riad Laila is the perfect riad for people who are looking for a luxurious spa like experience in Marrakech.

-The staff exude professionalism and wear uniforms.
-They keep a keen eye on guests, and the place is run immaculately.
+They keep a keen eye on the guests, and the place is run with an air of precision.

-Everything is spotlessly clean, and it’s the kind of place where you can spend ages just relaxing by the side of the pool.
+Everything is spotlessly clean.
+It’s a place where you can spend ages just relaxing by the pool in peace and tranquillity reading a book.

 Riad Laila is a high-end accommodation at the most northern side of the medina.